-This is our weekly schedule of regular Virtual Kol Nefesh events:
+This is our weekly schedule of regular virtual events:

-You can now join all open shul events by clicking on this Zoom link:
+You can join all open shul events by clicking on this Zoom link,

 On the positive side – we now have the opportunity to try out ways of gathering virtually for all sorts of purposes, including prayer, learning, socializing, and sharing our fears and concerns in a caring and reassuring space.

-We now have a regular virtual Kabbalat Shabbat service each Friday and Havdalah on Motzei Shabbat.
+We are holding a regular virtual Kabbalat Shabbat service each Friday (see above).

-On Monday night (March 30) we will begin to learn the "Bnei Machshavah Tova", "People of Heightened Consciousness", a Chassidic work written by Rabbi Kalonymus Kalman Shapira (1889–1943), the Piaseczno Rebbe.
+On Monday nights we are learning the "Bnei Machshavah Tova", "People of Heightened Consciousness" – a Chassidic work written by Rabbi Kalonymus Kalman Shapira (1889–1943), the Piaseczno Rebbe.
 This work was written in the 1920's before Shapira became the rabbi of the Warsaw Ghetto.
 The manuscript for this, his first work, was found amongst the rubble of the ghetto.
 The book is an instruction manual on how to forge deep religious experience in the midst of the distractions and tribulations of everyday life.
+Click here for the text.

-Tuesday evening on March 31st there is a first meeting for The Virtual Allotment, KN's new gardening group.
-Join Mike Simmonds at 7pm to discuss what can be done with a bag of compost and Zoom.
+On Tuesday evenings join us for the Virtual Allotment, KN's new gardening group.
+Join Mike Simmonds at 6pm to discuss what can be done with a bag of compost and Zoom.

 Torah Chat on Wednesday evenings has also gone virtual.
-Torah Chat will start at 8.30pm and be preceded by Ma'ariv at 8.00pm.
-There will also be time to share a memory of someone whose yahrtzeit is being commemorated this week.
-Join by using the link above.
-The text for this week's session (April 1st) is Chapter 1 of Bereshit/Genesis which is here on Sefaria
+We're starting at the beginning again, with Bereishit.
+Bring a chumash and any thoughts you want to share!
+Torah Chat starts at 8.30pm and is preceded by Ma'ariv at 8.15pm.
+There will also be time to share a memory of someone whose yahrtzeit is being commemorated that week.

 Rabbi Joel's visits are currently on hold due to the coronavirus pandemic.
 Rabbi Joel is in Manchester and can be reached on 07762 901197.

-Online portal: We are excited to announce the launch of a new online portal: http://masortijudaism.social/.
-This is a one stop shop for Masorti content over the coming months.
-We'll be uploading daily offerings from Rabbis and other contributors and sharing links to live streaming and other content of interest.
+Online portal: http://masortijudaism.social/.
+This is a one-stop shop for Masorti content over the coming months.
+We'll be uploading daily offerings from rabbis and other contributors and sharing links to live streaming and other content of interest.

 PRAYER FOR PUBLIC HEALTH AND SAFETY